boolean-uk/csharp-tdd-bobs-bagels/DomainModel.md

 Class Basket:
     Properties:
-        Public Dictionary <string, string> availableBagles
-        Public List <string> bagelsInBasket
+        Public Dictionary <string bagelId, string bagelName> BagelsMenu private List <string bagelId> BagelsInBasket
-        Public int basketCapacity
+        private int BasketCapacity
     Methods:
-        string Add(string bagelname)
+        string Add(string bagelId)
-            returns "{bagelname} added to your basket" if bagelname exists in availableBagles returns "{bagelname} is not on our menu" if bagelname does not exist in availableBagles returns "Could not add {bagelname}, Your basket is full" if bagelsInBasket.Count == basketCapacity string Remove(string bagelname)
+            returns "{bagelname} added to your basket" if bagelId exists in BagelsMenu returns "{bagelId} is not a bagel type on our menu" if bagelId does not exist in BagelsMenu returns "Your basket is full" if bagelsInBasket.Count == basketCapacity string Remove(string bagelId)
-            returns "{bagelname} removed from your basket" if bagelname exists in bagelsInBasket returns "Cannot remove from basket since {bagelname} was not in your basket" if bagelname does not exist in bagelsInBasket string UpdateCapacity (int newCapacity)
+            returns "{bagelname} removed from your basket" if bagelname exists in bagelsInBasket returns "Cannot remove from basket since that bagel was not in your basket" if bagelname does not exist in bagelsInBasket string UpdateCapacity(int newCapacity)
-            basketCapacity = newCapacity; Returns "New basket capacity is {newCapacity}"
+            basketCapacity = newCapacity; Returns "New basket capacity is {newCapacity}" if newCapacity < 1 return "basket capacity cannot be smaller than 1"